 This scenario would have been entirely different if Joshua had not been screened for CCHD (in his case, before birth).
 Working for Mended Little Hearts, a national non-profit that helps families who have children with heart defects, I know too well the devastating consequences of lack of screening for CCHD.
 I get emails, and sometimes calls, from parents of babies who died or coded because their heart defect was not caught in time, and it breaks my heart.

 Joshua’s type of heart defect is 100% fatal if not caught—usually within a couple of weeks of life.
 Surprisingly, still many babies with this heart defect, and ones like it, are not caught pre-birth, so screening soon after birth becomes vital and life-saving.
 There are about 10,000 babies each year born with critical congenital heart defects that, like Joshua’s, can be caught through screening.
 The sooner a baby is screened, the more likely the baby will get life-saving care.

-As of April 2014, in AHA's Mid-Atlantic Affiliate, You're the Cure advocates and Mended Little Hearts have helped make pulse oximetry screening for all newborns the standard of care in MD, VA, NC, and SC, and I am proud to have been able to be involed in the process.
+As of April 2014, in AHA's Mid-Atlantic Affiliate, You're the Cure advocates and Mended Little Hearts have helped make pulse oximetry screening for all newborns the standard of care in MD, VA, NC, and SC, and I am proud to have been able to be involved in the process.

 The following year, DC passed pulse oximetry screening as well, however, this policy is now being threatened.
 You can join me and support keeping pulse oximetry as a requirement in DC.